ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## SponsorBlock does not work

 The servers of SponsorBlock are likely having issues right now.
 Review the [current status](https://status.sponsor.ajay.app/) of SponsorBlock.

-## Endscreen cards are missing

-This is a side effect caused by a recent workaround for the issue mentioned in issue [1752](https://github.com/revanced/revanced-patches/issues/1752).

-## Ambient mode does not work

-This is a side effect caused by a recent workaround for the issue mentioned in issue [1752](https://github.com/revanced/revanced-patches/issues/1752).

-## Seekbar preview missing in YouTube

-A recent patch causes this.
-You can find it in [this](https://discord.com/channels/952946952348270622/954833032114733086/1121235521801310229) announcement.
-Currently, your only option is to disable the patch in the settings.
-This may cause playback issues.